 \section{Abstract}

 {We present a free-form lens model for the multiply lensed quasar in the galaxy cluster SDSS J$1004+4112$.
-Our lens model makes minimal assumptions about the distribution of mass in the lens plane.
-We pay particular attention to the model uncertainties on the predicted time delay, originating from the particular configuration of model variables.
-Taking into account this uncertainty, we obtain a value of the Hubble constant of $H_0= 74^{+9}_{-13}\SI{}{\kilo\meter\per\second\per\mega\parsec}$, consistent with independent recent estimates.
-The predicted time delay between the central image E and image C (the first to arrive), is $\Delta T_{E-C}=3200\pm 200$ days.
-Future measurements of $\Delta T_{E-C}$ will allow to impose a tighter constrain on $H_0$ from this cluster-QSO system. }
+Our lens model draws minimal assumptions on the distribution of mass in the lens plane.
+We have paid particular attention to the model uncertainties on the predicted time delay originating from the particular configuration of model variables.
+Taking into account this uncertainty, we obtained a value of the Hubble constant of $H_0= 74^{+9}_{-13}\SI{}{\kilo\meter\per\second\per\mega\parsec}$, which is consistent with recent independent estimates.
+The predicted time delay between the central image E and image C (the first to arrive) is $\Delta T_{E-C}=3200\pm 200$ days for the estimated Hubble constant.
+Future measurements of $\Delta T_{E-C}$ will allow for a tighter constraint to be imposed on $H_0$ in this cluster-QSO system. }